cucac/truenas-influxdb-grafana/README.md

 	1598033299000000000 truenas_local disktemp 38

-Now you can access Grafana and customize your own dashboard.
+Now you can access Grafana and customize your own TrueNAS dashboard.

 ## Future impoving:
 I am still learning thru the process how to pull time series data from TrueNAS and display it with Grafana.
 A lot to learn.
 Hope this little readme file helps you to create your own meaningfull TrueNAS dashboard.
-If you have questions please post on my YouTube video comment section.
+If you have questions please post it on my YouTube video comment section.